How to export data from Flexmls® for Titan Analytics

 - Log in to your MLS.

-- Click the Preferences tab in the upper right, and use the drop‑down menu to select My Exports.
+- Click the Preferences tab.
+This tab may be in the upper left or upper right.
+Use the Preferences drop‑down menu to select My Exports.

 - Click New to create a new export template.